osmandapp/web/main/docs/user/plugins/contour-lines.md

 </Tabs>

 >**NOTE**: There is a colour legend that shows how each colour corresponds to an angle of deviation from the plane.
-The legend is available in the Slope map settings.

 ![Slope colour legend](@site/static/img/plugins/contour-lines/Slope_legend.png)

 ### Combine map types